 Casus Omissus – This is the omitted case.
 It occurs when any legislative instrument looks to foresee and provide for a contingency and, through an inadvertent error, fails to do so.
 Under this rule, the courts can supply omissions when interpreting the statute in question.

 Presumption against unfairness – There is a general presumption that the legislature does not intend to be unfair, unreasonable, or arbitrary.

 Presumption against double jeopardy – There is a general presumption that a person cannot be tried twice for the same offense.

 Presumption against expropriation – There is a general presumption that property acquisition without compensation is unlikely, but if subject to compensation is possible.

-Presumption against absurdity – When the meanings of the text are clear, the courts may not refuse to give a statute effect because the result appears unjust or absurd.
-However, if two constructions are possible, then the courts must choose the less absurd or unjust one.
+Presumption against absurdity – When the meanings of the text are precise, the courts may not refuse to give a statute effect because the result appears unjust or absurd.
+However, if two constructions are possible, the courts must choose the less absurd or unjust one.

-Presumption against penalty – There is a presumption that a criminal or civil penalty requires express and clear words of the legislature, and absent such words, no penalty was intended.
+Presumption against penalty – There is a presumption that a criminal or civil penalty requires express and unambiguous words of the legislature, and absent such words, no penalty was intended.

 Presumption against creating or removing judicial jurisdiction – There is a presumption that conferring or taking away jurisdiction from the court requires expressing a statute or obvious implication.